TechyScientist/SenVote-Android/README.md

-# IMS-Android
+# SenVote-Android
-An inventory management system built as a native Android app
+A native android app that interfaces with the RESTful component of [SenVote-Base](https://github.com/TechyScientist/SenVote-Base)